Vonng/pigsty/docs/PARAM.md

 default values: `/data/backups`

-If you are using the default [`pgbackrest_method`](#pgbackrest_method) = `local`, It's wise to have a HDD (SSD is better of course) dedicate for backup storage.
+If you are using the default [`pgbackrest_method`](#pgbackrest_method) = `local`, It's wise to have a dedicated HDD (SSD is better of course) for backup storage.

 The disk should be 3x large that your database files to keep 3 full backup retention, otherwise you may have to use `minio` repo or reduce the retention period.

-You can use a normal dir instead of a dedicate disk, through it is not recommended.
+You can use a normal dir instead of a dedicated disk, through it is not recommended.